Device certificates

 If these device certificates are signed by the customer certificate, then the platform should trust them too.
 In this case, every device should send not only its own certificate, but the whole chain of certificates (so-called chain of trust) during the SSL handshake.

 The chain of certificates starts with the one belonging to the device, through all used intermediate certificates until it reaches the CA certificate trusted by the platform.
-Usually the chain of certificates does not have to contain the trusted CA certificate, so it can end with the certificate signed directly by the CA. However, in the Cumulocity IoT platform it is also required to provide the trusted CA certificate in the chain of certificates.
+Usually the chain of certificates does not have to contain the trusted CA certificate, so it can end with the certificate signed directly by the CA. However, in the Cumulocity platform it is also required to provide the trusted CA certificate in the chain of certificates.

 Providing the chain of certificates lets the platform verify the signatures of every certificate in the chain to make sure that the device certificate is signed directly or indirectly by the trusted certificate.
 The chain of the certificates can differ in length, so if the platform trusts certificate A and certificate B is signed by A, and certificate C is signed by B, then certificate C will also be trusted.
 However, there are a few things to keep in mind: